 Years ago, females would cost more money because females make puppies and puppies sell.
 However, now purchasing puppies for breeding purposes is being monitored much more closely than ever before.

-Most breeders are having their buyers sign non-breeding disclosure, promising to spay their puppies within a certain amount of time after purchasing or they can be sued and lose their dog.
+Most breeders are having their buyers sign non-breeding disclosure, promising to spay their puppies within a certain amount of time after purchase, or they can be sued and lose their dog.

 The price you pay for a male will be similar to the price you pay for a female.
 The common cost for a Cockapoo is anywhere between $900-$2000.
 The price will change depending on the breeder, bloodline, health, etc.